Phone Enrollments: Expanding Access to Benefits Through Mobile Technology

 -

 How long does the phone enrollment process take?
 The duration varies depending on the complexity of the application and the information provided by the beneficiary.
-However, it is generally much faster than traditional in-person enrollment methods.
+Still, it is generally much faster than traditional in-person enrollment methods.

 -